nistvan86/esphome-q7rf/readme.md

 ## ESPHome setup

-If you are not familiar with ESPHome and its integration with Home Assistant, please read it first in the [official manual](https://esphome.io/guides/getting_started_hassio.html).
+If you're not familiar with ESPHome and its integration with Home Assistant, please read the relevant section in the [official manual](https://esphome.io/guides/getting_started_hassio.html).

 Add this component using the following configuration in your node's yaml file: